 DEFECT TYPE INTERVENTION LEVEL PERFORMANCE STANDARD RESPONSE TIME Roadway Pavement, Shoulder & Kerb and Channel (cont.)
 Unsealed Shoulders Repairs Edge of seal drop off > 100mm for > 100m.
 The performance standards include: Lateral Drainage: Crossfall on straights is to be between 3% and 6% directly after grading and the increase of crossfall from the standard 3% is to be minimised.
 Surface Defects: The surface is to be tight, compact and free of defects in shape or soft spots.
 Shape: Throughout the length the shape of the shoulder will be continuous with the sealed pavement and reflect the superelevation or crossfall of that pavement such that grass or silt build up will not hold up water.
 Local Scour Repair Any scour occurrence length > 5m and mean scour depth ≥ 200mm.
 This activity covers the minor repair of scouring in the vicinity of drains and/or scouring adjacent to inlets or outlets to drainage structures draining the road area.
 The work includes action to reinstate the area affected and to prevent re-occurrence of the scour.
+15 Months (subject to funding)

 Street Sweeping - Localised Areas on Road Pavement When the accumulation of aggregate, dirt and other debris becomes ≥ 10sqm.
-Street Sweeping - Kerb and Channel aggregate, sand, dirt, leaf matter and other detritus material resistance and the effectiveness of linemarking and RRPMs, and to provide for pedestrian safety on the sweeping program, generally 8 to 12 times
+Loose unwanted material should be removed from the roadway surface so as to enhance skid resistance and to provide for pedestrian safety on the road.
+Collector - 20 Business Street Sweeping - Kerb and Channel aggregate, sand, dirt, leaf matter and other detritus material Loose unwanted material should be removed from the roadway surface so as to enhance skid resistance and the effectiveness of linemarking and RRPMs, and to provide for pedestrian safety on the road.
+No litter or debris within 1.6m of kerb or kerb and channel. sweeping program,